Avi241/vio_comparision/vins-mono.md

 # VINS-MONO
-This image contains the core implementation of vins-mono VIO algorithm without ros.
+This image contains the core implementation of vins-mono VIO algorithm
 # Steps for installation
 (Please go to Docker-installation.md for installation of docker)
 ## Setting up the workspace on users computer